Haoyulance/AutoEncoder_based_on_MNIST_dataset/README.md

 # AutoEncoder_based_on_MNIST_dataset
-Using TensorFlow to build AutoEncoder based on MNIST dataset
+Used TensorFlow to build AutoEncoder based on MNIST dataset.
+Compared original images with encoded images, performance was accurate.